Flood-Free Airports Spell Success for the Whole Country

 Flood Control International sent a five-man team to Nairobi.
 This team installed the flood barriers, 36 pieces in all, to entrances that could serve as entry points of floodwater.

 All flood barriers had a height of 1.20 meters.
 The longest had a length of about 15.00 meters.
-In spite of their massive dimensions, the flood barriers were designed to be light – just enough for a single-person operations.
+In spite of their massive dimensions, the flood barriers were designed to be light – just enough for single-person operations.

 Fast Facts on Kenya Airports Authority’s Protection against Flooding